List of British records in finswimming

 Below is the list of current British records in finswimming.
 The records are ratified by the British Finswimming Association.

-This list echoes that found on the Monofin: Finswimming In the UK Website.
+This list echoes that found on the Monofin website.
 These records are correct as of 1 April 2018.

 In December 2017 British Finswimming Association made a decision to maintain the National records separately for adults and juniors in line with CMAS regulations.

 Long course metres

 Men

 The records listed are correct as of 1 December 2019.